feisabel/Operating-systems/README.md

 ## Work 1.3 ( Threads and GPIO )
 ---

 This project runs a game to be played with the BeagleBone Black as a joystick.
-We use the potenciometer for horizonal movements, the LDR for jumping and the button for a special feature.
+We use the potentiometer for horizontal movements, the LDR for jumping and the button for a special feature.
 Reading of the control information is done by threads (one for each).

 To check it out: